mircealungu/mircea/thoughtstream.md

 People watching in Bergamo, Piazza Vecchia.
 Each one of this people - an inner world that i.m oblivious of.
 Each one with their thoughts that ill never know.

-Except the old man that stopped to tell me about the *citta alta* of his youth :)
+Except the old man that stops to tell me about the *citta alta* of his youth :)